aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 title: Enable your AWS custom cloud in Aiven organizations, units, or projects
 ---

-To be able to use a
-[custom cloud](/docs/platform/concepts/byoc) in your Aiven organizations, units, or projects, you need to configure its availability.
+To use a [custom cloud](/docs/platform/concepts/byoc) in your Aiven organizations, units, or projects, configure its availability.

 :::important
 Custom cloud configuration in Aiven is an